 Iceland is a geological feast for the eyes.
-Over the past twenty million years, volcanic eruptions here have created a rugged landscape with diverse volcanic features.
-For example, moss-covered lava fields, enormous explosion craters, bizarre geological formations, ice caves and lava tubes.
+Over the past 20 million years, volcanic eruptions have created a rugged landscape with diverse features, including moss-covered lava fields, enormous craters, bizarre geological formations, ice caves and lava tubes.
 These are all monuments to the island's unique location along the mid-Atlantic ridge, where the North American and European tectonic plates meet.

 The Berserk Lava Field

-The central western peninsula, Snaefellsnes, is one of the most Saga invested parts of the country and this area is no exception.
-The rugged Berserk Lava Field covers most of the western part of the Helgafell County, and stretches between the mountain slopes and the sea.
+The central western peninsula, Snaefellsnes, is steeped in mythical Icelandic sagas.
+The rugged Berserk Lava Field covers vast swathes of the region, stretching between the mountains and the sea.

-Its sources are four prominent, but differently sized scoria craters forming an east-west row from the Ogress Pass (Kerlingarskard).
-They probably erupted at short intervals approximately 3600-4000 years ago, the largest one first and the smallest last, almost damming the Lava Bay in the east, where the old main road crosses it.
+Its sources are four prominent scoria craters that lie in an east to west row and probably erupted at short intervals approximately 3,600-4,000 years ago, almost damming Lava Bay in the east, where the old main road crosses.

-The lava flows created two lakes on their southern side and added to the serenity and beauty of the landscapes, but also represented a difficult obstacle as the area became inhabited during the Age of Settlement.
-In the beginning, people chose to walk or ride along the southern edge of the lava or travel past it by boat until bridle paths were opened.
-Nowadays three roads cross it.
-We will take one the walking paths through the lava and back.
+The lava flows created two lakes on the southern side that were obstacles to settlers.
+People once walked or rode horses along the southern edge of the lava or travelled past it by boat.
+Today three roads cross the lava field.
+We hike along one of the old walking paths through the lava and back.